gurkenlabs/litiengine-docs/resource-management/README.md

 ![Resources API](images/api-resources.png)

 The static `Resources` class is the engine's entry point for accessing any kind of resource from within your LITIENGINE project.
 A resource is any non-executable data that is deployed with your game.
-The `Resources` class provides access to types of `ResourcesContainer` and is used by different \(loading\) mechanisms to make resources available during runtime.
+The `Resources` class provides access to different types of `ResourcesContainers` and is used by different \(loading\) mechanisms to make resources available during runtime.
 LITIENGINE supports various different resource types, including:

 * images
 * fonts